Biden on sexual assault allegation: ‘never, never happened’

 Biden’s first public remarks on the allegation by a former employee, Tara Reade, come at a critical moment for the presumptive Democratic nominee as he tries to relieve mounting pressure after weeks of leaving denials to his campaign.

 “I’m saying unequivocally, it never, never happened,” Biden said in an interview on MSNBC’s “Morning Joe.”
-Biden said he will ask the National Archives to determine whether there is any record of such a complaint being filed, but he said repeatedly that he doesn’t believe such a record exists.
+Biden said he will ask the National Archives to determine whether there is any record of a complaint being filed, as Reade has claimed, but he said repeatedly that he doesn’t believe such a record exists.

+Reade did not immediately respond to a request for comment Friday.
+The National Archives also did not immediate reply to an AP inquiry.

 “The former staffer has said she filed a complaint back in 1993,” Biden said.
 “But she does not have a record of this alleged complaint.
 The papers from my Senate years that I donated to the University of Delaware do not contain personnel files.”

-Note: This story has been corrected to show Trump first spoke on Th